-Is a Burmese Right for You?
+Is a Burmese Cat Right for You?

 Beautiful, intelligent, willful and entertaining are all words used to describe this wonderful breed of cat.
 If you're looking for a cat that really wants your attention, then a Burmese may fit into your life quite nicely.
 However, if you prefer the average feline personality that is more or less self-sufficient, preferring to bestow affection on their own terms, then Burmese cats probably aren't the breed for you.

-Consider a Rescue
+Consider Rescuing a Burmese Cat

 If you are seriously considering adding a Burmese to your family mix, you may want to look into the National Alliance of Burmese Breeders (NABB) rescue program.
 Rescued cats are usually over the age of five and often older than 10.
 Homes are needed all over the country, and for those interested in adopting a rescued Burmese, the NABB lists cats waiting for a new home on their website.